diwasatreya/Recluse-Bot/README.md

 ##### Modification
 - Add you token in config and .env
+- Add you ID in `owner.json`
-- goto server.js number 163 and add your channel ID
+- Goto `server.js` number 163 and add your channel ID
-- run it by `node index.js`
+- run it by `node server.js`

 ![image](https://user-images.githubusercontent.com/74746579/115984077-e0493800-a5c4-11eb-93f6-6c8c5bd8728b.png)
 - Go secrets[Environment Variable] and add TOKEN and paste token there if you are in repl.it or put  add token in .env file

+Please Subscribe to my channel and for help join my server.